GIPA - the right to information

 To promote open, accountable, fair and effective government in NSW, you have a right to access government information.

 This right is restricted only when there is an overriding public interest against disclosing the particular information.

 In the first instance look for information on this website, or make an informal request at your local office.

-If you need further information or have trouble accessing what you are looking for, you can contact our Right to Information Officer:
+If you need further information or have trouble accessing what you are looking for, you can contact the Local Land Services Performance Risk and Assurance Unit: